-It is essential that sight lines between assessors and assessed performers be carefully considered during setup, particularly in larger groups where vision is required to help discriminate between music parts.
+It is essential that sight lines between assessors and assessed performers be carefully considered during set up, particularly in larger groups where a clear view of assessed performers is required to help discriminate between music parts.
+There were also a couple of instances when music stands used by performers obscured sight lines to other assessed performers on the stage.
 If performers are playing from computers or programmable keyboards, placement of a mirror or video camera and screen above the instrument(s) would help assessors to discern exactly what techniques are being executed.
 If assessors can only see the back of a computer, they cannot tell what, if anything, a performer is doing.

-In general, high-scoring performances are characterised by preparedness, musicality, expressiveness, an element of individualism, technical and musical competency, an ability to adjust or adapt to the performance situation, and the delivery of a strong program - with all that this implies, including confidence, pacing, focus, energy, empathy with other performers, cohesiveness of the program, and so forth.
+In general, high-scoring performances were characterised by preparedness, musicality, expressiveness, an element of individualism, technical and musical competency, an ability to adjust or adapt to the performance situation, and the delivery of a strong program - with all that this implies, including confidence, pacing, focus, energy, empathy with other performers, cohesiveness of the program and so forth.

-Weaker students were clearly underprepared.
-It is important that students are made fully aware of how to optimise their marks for each criterion.
+Some students were clearly underprepared.
+It is important that students are made fully aware of how to optimise their marks for each and every criterion.